The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Discussion

 \subsection{Limitations of the Min-Entropy Approach}

 Despite the broad applicability and operational meaning of the methodology used in this work, there are certain limitations of which one should be made aware.
-Primarily, when using a numerical SDP solver, size issues quickly start to play a role.
+Since quantum combs are operators on the tensor product of many Hilbert spaces, their dimensionality becomes quite large.
+Consequently, when using a numerical SDP solver to compute the comb min-entropy, size issues quickly start to play a role.
 For example, in the three-qubit graph state example for the BQC protocol in \Cref{subsec:single_round_thm}, as a square matrix, the operator $D_{\client}^{(m)}$ has dimension $|\mathcal{A}|^{3 + 3m}2^{3m}$ where $m$ is the number of rounds.
 For the minimal possible choice of angle set, $|\mathcal{A}| = 4$ and for a single round, this already equals $32768$.
-For larger angle sets or greater number of rounds, the size problems became prohibitive, disallowing any numerical calculations of the guessing probability on the available hardware (see \Cref{sec:app_SDP_implementation}).
+During the numerical analysis, it was observed that much of the memory and time cost involved in running the SDP solver arose from establishing the necessary comb constraints defining the problem (see \Cref{sec:app_SDP_implementation} for more details).
+It is likely that there exist improvements to these costs from optimising the software implementation and representation of these constraints.